 Start training now for this year’s Classic Distance 10 Mile Run and 5k Run/Walk.
 Or join the festival-goers that line High Street each year to cheer the passing of colonial militia, marching bands, costume-garbed children and more in the Colonial Parade.
 A Walking Tour of the historic district is offered to visitors and local residents.
 The tour is conducted by trained docents who are residents of Kent County.
 Not only can you purchase many handcrafted Colonial goods at the Festival, but you can also see a live demonstration of how those items are made.
 On Sunday, challenge yourself and your engineering skills by competing in this year’s Annual Raft Race.
 You’ll be amazed at the sites and sounds of the Chestertown Tea Party Festival!

-Tea Toss Reenactment, Colonial Parade, Street Party, Raft Race, Street Performances, Colonial Crafts, Strolling Musicians, Local Fare, 5k & 10 mile run – entertainment, education and fun for the whole family
+Tea Toss Reenactment, Colonial Parade, Block Party, Raft Race, Street Performances, Colonial Crafts, Strolling Musicians, Local Fare, 5k & 10 mile run – entertainment, education and fun for the whole family!

 Town ordinance prohibits dogs at the festival.